Retr02332/web3-security-notes/README.md

 #### Personal security

 - Store your assets in a **cold wallet** (hardware wallet) instead of a hot wallet (Centralized exchanges or CEXs).
 Some good examples are [Ledger](https://www.ledger.com/) and [Trezor](https://trezor.io/);
 - Keep your **seedphrase** in a safe place and don't share it with anyone.
-If possible, use a solution like [Zeus from Cryptotag](https://cryptotag.io/products/zeus-starter-kit/).
+If possible, use a solution like [Zeus from Cryptotag](https://cryptotag.io/products/zeus-starter-kit/);
+- Also follow Web2 rules, like being aware of phishing.

 ## Resources